bandaangosta/tutorial-wemos-esp8266/README.md

 You should end up with a dashboard like the this:
 [<img src="images/dashboard_toggle.png" width="350"/>](images/dashboard_toggle.png)

-Now load the following code on your board and profit: [relay_toggle_mqtt.py](https://github.com/bandaangosta/tutorial-wemos-esp8266/blob/master/examples/relay_toggle_mqtt.py)
+Now review the following code, complete missing values, load it on your board and enjoy. : [relay_toggle_mqtt.py](https://github.com/bandaangosta/tutorial-wemos-esp8266/blob/master/examples/relay_toggle_mqtt.py)

 Result:
 https://youtu.be/m54RHyuKHuQ